In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 Can you think of other goals that excite you?
 I would love to hear about them below.

 Now spend some time breaking these goals down into small manageable steps you can regularly work on.
 Don’t stress yourself out.
-Don’t make it a chore.
+And don’t make it a chore.
 Work on these steps by making them fun, playful breaks during your day.

 Bonus: Ditch people who do not appreciate your body and hang around people who think you are super cool and groovy right now.
 Because you are.